 A number of our Year Six pupils sit entrance examinations to highly competitive private secondary schools.
 Each school has their own entrance requirements but most involve examinations and interviews, which usually take place towards the end of the Autumn and the beginning of the Spring term in Year 6.
 This can be an extremely stressful time and it is important to register your interest and attend open days in good time so that you are well informed and can approach the decision as calmly as possible.
 For some children this is the first time in their life that they have “failed” at anything and the pressure to succeed can weigh very heavily on them.
 It is important to manage this process carefully by keeping the children’s best interests at heart, managing expectations and making appropriate choices thereby reducing the stress and anxiety levels of all children as much as possible.

 As with many things, individuals will have differing opinions on the secondary schools to which our children transfer.
 However, it is really important particularly at this time that everyone keeps their opinions to themselves and is free to make their own personal choices.

 We will be giving a strong message to the children at the beginning of their Year 6 that discussion and comment around people’s choices of secondary school is unhelpful and often unkind and therefore to be avoided.
 It is very important for us as a school to have a culture of respect around this and we would ask all parents to support us in this.
 This means keeping any strong opinions away from the children and speaking with them as a family about the importance of supporting and encouraging all their peers without exception.

 The application process

 State school applications need to be completed early in Year 6 which is why visiting Open Days in Year 5 is a good idea.
-The presentation below explains the transfer for those starting secondary school in September 2020.
+The links below explains the transfer for those starting secondary school in September 2023.